marcor0311/Unity-Essentials/README.md

 ## Unity Agora SDK 4 with UI for 2D spaces

 This repository provides instructions for the integration of Agora SDK 4 with Unity.
-In this case it's used to send and receive webcam information in a
+In this case it's used to send and receive webcam information.

 GitHub Repository: [Unity Agora SDK 4 with UI 2D Repository](https://github.com/marcor0311/unity-agora-sdk-4-with-ui-for-2d-spaces)